MANHATTAN, NYC, WRITING TUTORING

 Techniques for Writing Instruction

-At Manhattan Letters, our writing tutors focus on specialized and individualized intervention to improve the student’s written skills.
+At Manhattan Letters, our writing tutors focus on specialized and individualized intervention to improve the student’s written skills and make the writing process more fun and engaging.
 The scope of our instruction addresses the six traits of writing, which are key ingredients in proficient writing.
-The six traits framework also allows teachers and tutors to assess a learner’s skills, identify strengths, and target weaknesses.
+The six traits framework also allows a writing tutor to assess whether a learner’s skills are appropriate for their grade level, identify strengths, and target weaknesses.
 These traits are:

 - Ideas / Content: This refers to the main idea of a piece of writing.
 Learners choose a single topic and elaborate on it, using relevant information or supporting ideas to make the message clearer.

 - Organization: This refers to the planning, drafting, and revising of thoughts and ideas.
 Students learn to reveal and write ideas logically (with a beginning, middle, and end).

 - Word Choice: This refers to the effectiveness of each word that a student uses in a piece of writing.
 A strong vocabulary is important so the learner can use rich and colorful language as well as use the right words to convey a specific meaning.

 - Sentence Fluency: Readability is key in effective writing, which means sentences must flow smoothly, are easy to read, and have complete thoughts and variety.

 - Grammar or Conventions: This trait refers to the learner’s ability to follow spelling rules, punctuation, capitalization, and proper grammar (such as conjugating verbs and knowing when to use those cute little adverbs).